showyourwork/showyourwork/docs/config.rst

 **Type:** ``int``

-**Description:** This defines the horizontal offset to be used for all of the margin icons (this helps with positioning in two-column documnets).
+**Description:** This defines the horizontal offset to be used for all of the margin icons (this helps with positioning in two-column documents).
 Negative values will move the icons left and positive values move right.

 **Required:** no